zackpyle/BBDraftUtility/README.md

 ### 3. `bb_draft_utility_show_saved_info`

-This filter determines whether to show the "Draft saved by" and "on" information in the modals.
-By default, this information is shown, but you can hide it if needed.
+This filter determines whether to show the draft author and date saved information in the modals.
+By default, this information is shown, but you can hide it if needed by returning `false`.

 #### Example Usage:
 ```php